jbirnick/typst-rich-counters/README.md

 ## Roadmap

-- use Typst custom types as soon as they are available
+- use Typst custom types as soon as they become available
-- adopt native Typst implementation of dependent counters as soon as it's available
+- adopt native Typst implementation of dependent counters as soon it becomes available